 Evaluate and re-evaluate

-If you've followed all of these steps to save money in the early stages of your startup, the best way to continue saving as your business grows is to continually revisit and revise your budget.
+After you follow the initial tips to save money and reduce the startup costs of your new business, it's just as important to make sure your expenses stay on track as your business grows.
 Seek financial advice from accountants and fellow small business owners, and then go over your expenses and try to cut back where you can.

 "Find an accountant that acts as a business adviser," Segal suggested.
 "Look at your profit and loss with him or her every month, and see if anything is creeping up.
 Be very conscious of your numbers."